 Fire plow wood types

-The fire plow is a Polynesian fire making technique.
-This primitive fire skill developed in part, due to the native woods available on the islands of Oceania.
-Wood such as Hau traditionally used in Hawaii are not found as a native plant on the US mainland.
-However, there are still many local woods that have similar qualities that can be used in Haus place.
+This primitive fire skill developed in part due to the native woods available on the islands of the Pacific.
+Wood such as Hau, traditionally used in Hawaii, is not found as a native plant on the US mainland.
+However, there are still many local kinds of wood that have similar qualities that can be used in the place of Hau.

-Hau, (Hibiscus tiliaceus) is the native Hawaiian species used for the base stick or base board.
-Hau is lighter in weight more similar to Balsa wood when compared too our native woods such as Cottonwood growing on the mainland.
+Hau, (Hibiscus tiliaceus) is the native Hawaiian species used for the base stick or baseboard.
+Hau is lighter in weight and similar to Balsa wood when compared to our native woods, such as Cottonwood, that grow on the mainland.

-In New Zealand the Maoris peopled used Kaikomako, (Pennantia corymbosaa), a small deciduous forest tree as the stick or plow.
+In New Zealand the Maori peopled use Kaikomako, (Pennantia corymbosa), a small deciduous forest tree as the stick or plow.
 I understand that Kaikaomako can be used for both the stick and the board.
 Though having not used these two woods together myself and I am unable to verify it.
-If you have used Kaikomako for your whole kit, please tell us about your experience in the comment section below.
+If you have tried Kaikomako for your whole kit, please tell us about your experience in the comment section below.

-Cottonwood or (Populus species), have enough in common with Hau to make Cottonwood an reasonable alternative wood for Hau.
-But not the best option as you'll find out.
+Cottonwood or (Populus species), has enough in common with Hau to make Cottonwood a reasonable alternative wood for Hau.
+But it's not the best option as you'll find out.

 What is the fire plow method?

-The fire plow in my personal experience is the simplest and most basic way to make a fire by friction.
-It's an exciting way to make fire because of its true simplicity.
+The fire plow, in my experience, is the simplest and most basic way to start a fire by friction.
+It's an exciting way to make fire because of the simplicity of the process.

-The fire plow is the primitive Polynesian technique of fire making.
-And though peoples of Oceania, specifically a Samoan King I know, make it look easy.
-Believe me when I say, it is not.
-Unless you grew up getting strong the Maori Way.
+The fire plow is the traditional Polynesian technique of making fire.
+While the people of Oceania, specifically a Samoan King I know, make it seem easy.
+However, believe me when I say it is not; unless you grew up getting strong the Maori way.

-Here is useful information on the Maori fire plow and wood used.
+Here is useful information about the Maori fire plough and wood used.

 How the fire plow works

-The two pieces of wood required for your kit is the plow itself.
-And the fireboard.
-The fireboard used is made of softwood to be successful.
-In the traditional Hawaiian method, the plough or blade itself is made from a harder wood than Hau.
-Called Olema.
+The two pieces of wood required for your kit is the plow and the fireboard.
+The fireboard is made of softwood.
+In the traditional Hawaiian method, the plough or blade itself is made from hard wood called Olema.

-The harder plow/blade wood, (Olema) is pushed (In short strokes), beginning at about the boards middle and pushed towards the end of the fireboard away from you.
-A V-groove of sorts is created by this process in the fireboard by the shape of the plow head.
+A plow stick also called the blade is pushed with short strokes beginning at about the board's middle.
+And pushed outwards towards the end of the fireboard away from you.
+A V-groove is created by this process caused by the shape of the plow head

 Push the plow one direction

-You don't push the plough in both directions.
-Only one direction.
-And that is away from you, on the fireboard.
-Friction through pressure creates heat by using upper body strength rapidly pushing the plow.
+Push the plough only one direction.
+Friction by pressure creates heat by using your upper body strength and pushing the plow forward against fireboard.

-This friction will create a powder or tinder dust.
-The tinder dust is pushed into a pile with each forward push of the plow at the end of the groove on the fireboard.
+The friction will create a powder or dust.
+The dust is pushed into a pile with each forward push of the plow at the end of the groove on the fireboard.

-This motion is repeated in faster-faster and shorter strokes until the tinder dust begins smoking and has formed a coal.
+This motion is repeated in faster-faster and shorter strokes until the tinder dust begins smoking and has formed a ember.
 Once you have a smoking ember tap the fire board a couple of times to consolidate the dust around the ember.
-Then tip your hot ember into your tinder bundle and blow it into a flame.
+Then tip your hot ember onto your tinder bundle and blow it to flame.

 - Basswood